talvbansal/talvbansal.me/source/_posts/maximising-gitlab-ci-s-free-tier.md

 As part of the build scripts I used to build my machine I installed a gitlab runner in the exact same way I did when I built the self hosted gitlab instance.

 For our purposes we made all of our runners shared for the business' gitlab group so that any runner could be used for any project.
-You can of course set runners per project but given the scale of our business at
+You can also set specific runners per project or use tags to isolate runners for particular tasks.

 You can navigate to your group's setup page from the [group list url](https://gitlab.com/dashboard/groups).